-(c) Effective Subsequent to 2020 but are not Adopted Early
+(b) Effective Subsequent to 2021 but not Adopted Early

-There are amendments to existing standards effective for periods subsequent to 2020, which are adopted by the FRSC.
-Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and, unless otherwise stated, none of these are expected to have significant impact on the Bank's financial statements:
+There are new PFRS and amendments to existing standards effective for annual periods subsequent to 2021, which are adopted by the FRSC.
+Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and, unless otherwise stated, none of these are expected to have significant impact on the Bank's financial statements.